lewis-benson-401-d49/bearer-auth/README.md

 ### Problem Domain

+Fix all the bugs found in the code.
 Create an API that uses Auth Basic to create a user, and allow a user to login on /signup and /signin add Bearer token for a path /users that requires a token to view